S3cur3Th1sSh1t/WinPwn/README.md

 Just Import the Modules with "Import-Module .\WinPwn_v0.4.ps1" or with iex (new-object net.webclient).downloadstring('https://raw.githubusercontent.com/SecureThisShit/WinPwn/master/WinPwn_v0.4.ps1')

 And Start the Script with "WinPwn".
+The Winpwn function has to be started from the same directory, where the Script was imported.

 ![alt text](https://raw.githubusercontent.com/SecureThisShit/WinPwn/master/Windows%20PowerShell.png)